 Retinal detachment: An abrupt onset of flashing lights, often in combination with black floating spots in your vision, possibly combined with the sensation of a dark curtain or veil blocking a portion of your vision, suggests retinal detachment.
 Cover each eye separately and compare the sight in each eye.

 Color blindness: Difficulty distinguishing shades or intensity of color may suggest a color perception problem.
-Color vision defects are usually not known to the patient until discovered on testing, and it is mainly a condition of males.
-If present in a female it may represent ocular disease and an eye doctor should be consulted.
+Color vision defects are usually not known to the patient until discovered on testing, and it is mainly a condition in males.

 Night blindness: Difficulty distinguishing objects in dim light is a sign of possible night blindness.

 Cataracts: Because cataract development is usually a gradual process, your first symptom may be trouble passing the vision test when renewing your driver's license, or it may be identified during a routine eye exam.
-Common symptoms include:
+Symptoms include:

 Hazy vision that might be worse in bright light